Equity Essentials Solution Set

-Increasingly, institutional investors are hoping to know the answers to questions like these before making an investment in a manager or an individual company.
-To do so, they’d need to have the right ESG due diligence approach in place to vet how a potential investment target takes these categories into account.
+Increasingly, institutional investors are hoping to know the answers to questions like these before making an investment in a private equity manager or an individual company.
+To do so, they’d need to have the right ESG due diligence approach in place to vet how a potential private equity investment target takes these categories into account.

 ESG is a broad concept, and responsible investing goals and benchmarks likely vary greatly by institution and by asset manager.
-Every firm’s ESG due diligence process will also vary based on their own defined ESG policies and what issues are important to them by category and by industry.
+Every investor or private equity firm’s ESG due diligence process will also vary based on their own defined ESG policies and what issues are important to them by category and by industry.

-While ESG is often talked about from a stock-picking, public-market perspective, conducting ESG due diligence is just as important to alternative investments in the private markets, especially for institutions that are quickly growing their allocations to private assets.
+While ESG is often talked about from a stock-picking, public-market perspective, conducting ESG due diligence is just as important to private equity and other alternative investments, especially for institutions that are quickly growing their allocations to private equity.